 So you have your Provisional Income calculated, now you need to compare that number to the Base Amount for your filing status.
 So, if your filing status is Married Filing Jointly, your Base Amount is $32,000.
 If your filing status is Single, Head of Household, Qualifying Widow(er) or Married Filing Separately and you lived apart from your spouse for the entire calendar year, your Base Amount is $25,000.
 (Note: if your filing status is Married Filing Separately and you lived with your spouse at any time during the calendar year, see the special section at the bottom of this article for information about your benefit’s taxability.)

 Okay – so now that you know your Base Amount, you compare that number to the Provisional Income number that you came up with previously.
 If your Provisional Income is less than your Base Amount – you can stop, because none of your Social Security benefit is taxable.
-However (and there’s always a “however” in life, right?) if your Provisional Income is greater than the Base Amount – hang in there, you have some more figgering to do.
-And guess what?
-There’s more complexity involved!
-Yippee!

 Incremental Amount

-So you’ve determined that your Provisional Income is greater than your Base Amount.
+If you’ve determined that your Provisional Income is greater than your Base Amount.
 This indicates that some of your Social Security benefit is going to be taxed.
 This next calculation determines just how much of the benefit will be taxed.
 If your Base Amount is $32,000 (your filing status is Married Filing Jointly) then you have an Incremental Amount of $12,000.
 If your Base Amount is $25,000, then your Incremental Amount is $9,000.

 When you subtract the Base Amount from your Provisional Income – is the figure you’ve come up with more or less than your Incremental Amount?
-If less, then 50% of the Provisional Income less the Base Amount will be taxable, and you’re finished with calculations.
+If less, then 50% of the Provisional Income minus the Base Amount will be taxable, and you’re finished with calculations.
 (Don’t worry, we’ll work through a couple of examples to try to clear this up.)
 If the amount that you came up with was greater than your Incremental Amount, then at least 85% of the amount above the Incremental Amount plus the Base Amount will be taxed – but more calculations are required.

 Final Calculation